2008 National Challenge Cup

-The 2008 National Football Challenge Cup was the 18th season of National Football Challenge Cup, the main cup tournament in Pakistani football.
+The 2008 National Challenge Cup was the 18th season of National Challenge Cup, the main cup tournament in Pakistani football.

 PTCL were the defending champions, winning the 2005 edition, although their team was dissolved in the end of 2005 season.
 Thus there was no defending champions.

 All the matches were played in CDGK Stadium and Peoples Football Stadium in Karachi.